 - However, many schools aren’t ready to go that formal (and potentially expensive).
 That’s ok.
 There’s nothing wrong with recording from home.
 Ideally, a simple video capture tool will let teachers capture both their webcam and their desktop or presentation.

 - Ideally, a Learning Management System is the best way to organize information, including class materials, uploading homework, and gradebooks.
-Getting that up and running in the next month for districts that don’t already having something in place may be challenging, though.
+Integrating your video tools, especially your live video tools, into your LMS will make a major difference in your success.

-- A video portal offers fewer specific options, but at least makes it easier to keep things organized.
-Schools can build a repository of classes.
+- A video portal makes it easier to keep things organized, including community-facing materials.
+Schools can build a repository of classes, PTA meeting recordings, campus event recordings, and more.

 When trying to replicate the classroom experience online, the gold standard is the virtual classroom.
 A virtual classroom does nearly everything an in-person experience does.
 The teacher shares video of themselves as well as any supplemental materials they want, including presentations, screen shares, videos, and even whiteboards.
 Students also share their cameras, and can chat, ask questions, raise their hands, and be called on by the instructor to talk.
 More sophisticated platforms also allow classes to be divided up into breakout sessions for small group discussions before reconvening with the main class, collaboratively draw on the whiteboard, share group notes, and more.